Loading Guild Resources

 Enforcement, Penalties and Restrictions

-An agreement will remain valid and enforceable even if any of the several requirements under the Act is not complied with (except for rent ordered to be stopped or repaid or the inability to serve a notice to terminate the agreement).
+An agreement will remain valid and enforceable even if any of the several requirements under the Act are not complied with (except for rent ordered to be stopped or repaid or the inability to serve a notice to terminate the agreement).

 Fixed Penalty Notices